HardisonCo/.github/international/georgia/ge-health/hms-scm/index.md

 ## Integration Points

-This document outlines how HMS-SCM is integrated with ge_Health systems in Georgia.
+This document outlines how HMS-SCM is integrated with ge-health systems in Georgia.